![]() | Other application modules is a group holding various application modules. |

 If in doubt whether the time is sufficient, make measurements with different times.
 If the results depend significantly on the timeout, the timeout is generally too short.
 Some CTs may require times up to 60 seconds.
 In such a case, 10 A is a good test current.

 The Ground impedance application module can test smaller grounding systems with a diameter of up to 30 m/100 ft using an auxiliary current probe.
+With the accessory CIB1 the test current can also be injected using a de-energized medium voltage cable or overhead line of up to 10 km/6 miles.
+Some test setups may also require a CP GB1 for safety reasons, see CIB1 User Manual for details.
 Note: no other grounding system must be nearby.

-The distance between this probe and the grounding system under test should be at least five times the diameter of the grounding system.
+The distance between this probe and the grounding system under test should be five to ten times the diameter of the grounding system.
 A larger distance will provide more accurate results.
 In general, the setup must represent worst case conditions that may occur during a single-line fault.
 This must be clarified for each grounding system individually.

 Then measure the voltages with a second test probe at various distances around the grounding system under test.
 If possible, choose the measurement points in a 90 º angle (bird’s-eye view) relative to the current path.